Zomick’s Kosher Bakery – Fluffy brioche

 - Knead out the bubbles from the dough.
 Then divide the dough into 3 equal pieces.
 Divide the first piece into 3 pieces.
 Cover the remaining dough with a clean cloth, so it does not dry out while you braid the first.

 - Roll the dough on a floured surface in order to get rolls about 30 cm long.
 The rolls must be thicker in the middle and thinner at the ends.
 Pinch 3 ropes together at the top and braid them.
 Start with the strand to the right, and move it to the left over the middle strand (the strand becomes the new middle strand).
 Take the left strand and move it over the new middle strand.
 Continue braiding, alternating sides each time, until the bread is braided, then pinch the ends together pinch and fold the end for a neat finish.
 Repeat the same procedure with the rest 2 balls.
 Place on a baking sheet and cover with parchment paper, and let rise in a warm place until doubled in volume, about 1 hour.

 - Preheat oven to 180 ° C. In a bowl, Beat 1 egg with water, and brush the bread with the mixture.
 Sprinkle with sesame seeds.

 - Bake in the oven until golden brown and the loaf sounds hollow when tapped, about 40 minutes.
-Allow to cool before slicing.
+Allow cooling before slicing.

 Preparation: 35minutes; Cook: 40minutes; Ready in: 3hours15minutes